Damarowen/Kostkita/README.md

 4. Mapbox
 5. Axios
 6. PasportJS
+7. MongoDB with Mongoose

-7. other tiny stuff ..
+and other tiny stuff ..

 Instalattion